-Students ages can vary and range for Kindergartner to adult.
+Students ages can vary and range from Kindergartner to adult.

 Requirements vary depending on the company.
-Some companies require a four year degree, while others do not.
+Some companies require a four-year degree, while others do not.
 But a lot of companies also require more than a bachelors degree and also require actual classroom experience.
-Also, if you have more area of expertise and pass more than one subject exam your more likely to hired over someone that only has one area of expertise.
+Also, if you have more area of expertise and pass more than one subject exam, you’re more likely to hire over someone that only has one area of expertise.

 While the pay is generally paid hourly.
 The pay varies, ranges from the minimum wage to $30.00/hr.

 - Tutor.com – Degree required or attending college and pass a test.